ElektroStudios/ElektroPictureBox-NET-User-Control-for-Windows-Forms/README.md

 ### A .NET Windows Forms user control that enhances the functionality of the base PictureBox control by incorporating additional features like Zoom, with scrollbars, and a selection rectangle.

+> [!WARNING]
+> **This repository is archived and is no longer actively maintained.**
+> The content remains available for educational purposes and reference, but no further updates or support will be provided.

 ------------------

 <p align="center">